AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/templates.md

 ---
 title: Modèles
-seo-title: Modèles
+seo-title: Templates
 description: Les modèles de sont utilisés lors de la création d’une page qui servira de base à la nouvelle page
-seo-description: Les modèles de sont utilisés lors de la création d’une page qui servira de base à la nouvelle page
+seo-description: Templates are used when creating a page which will be used as the base for the new page
 uuid: 6fa3dafc-dfa1-42d8-b296-d4be57449411
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES